-The Graduate School of Arts and Science (GSAS) and ISHR certificate is designed to complement the disciplinary training of the student's graduate degree program and is appropriate for graduate students currently enrolled in a degree program at Columbia University for whom human rights questions bear substantively on their academic and professional interests.
+The Graduate School of Arts and Science (GSAS) and ISHR certificate is designed to complement the disciplinary training of the student's graduate degree program and is appropriate for graduate students currently enrolled in a degree program at Columbia University, who bear substantive human rights questions in their academic and professional careers.

 Students must complete 24 qualifying credit points (generally 8 courses) to receive the certificate.
 Graduate students may apply courses taken to fulfill their degree requirements toward the human rights certificate, provided the following requirements are met: